FanmeiWang/Understanding-IT-Employee-Turnover-with-LLM-Driven-Text-Analysis/README.md

 ## Project Overview

 High turnover rates among IT professionals remain a pressing concern for both companies and employees.
 This project aims to investigate the root causes behind frequent job changes in the tech sector by analyzing user-generated content on Reddit.
-We leverage a BERT-based text classification model to categorize Reddit posts and understand why IT professionals decide to leave their roles.
+I leveraged a BERT-based text classification model to categorize Reddit posts and understand why IT professionals decide to leave their roles.

 ## Features